oofdere/kvcmlive/_pages/contact.md

     at LAVC.
-The purpose is for students to be able to express their ideas, thoughts, stories, and music in a radio and podcasting setting to further their educational goals in relation to media.
+The purpose is for students to be able to express their ideas, thoughts, stories, and music in a radio and podcasting setting to further their educational goals in relation to media.<br/>

     KVCM Radio<br/>
     Attn: Station Manager<br/>